Leverage, Margin, Margin Call and Margin Stop at Darwinex.

 When your margin level goes below 100%, that is, when your equity starts to be lower than your margin and your free margin lower than 0, the trading terminal will warn you of a shortage of funds.

 A margin call will only be visible when logging into your trading account and no email notification will be sent to you upon your account entering margin call.

 When the margin level goes below 50%, that is, when the equity starts to be less than half of the margin, the trading terminal will start to close trades automatically, starting with the trade with the biggest loss.

 Other things to consider

 - We can reduce maximum leverage manually if a trader asks us to do so.
 However, this would increase the Margin for each asset proportionally.

-- While a hedged position does not require margin, its P&L is calculated based on the BID price for long trades, whereas short trades' P&L are calculated with reference to the ASK price, which means that a hedged position with a significant volume is at risk of triggering a margin stop in case of a sudden spread increase.
+- While a hedged position does not require margin, its P&L is calculated based on the BID price for long trades, whereas a short trades' P&L is calculated with reference to the ASK price, which means that a hedged position with a significant volume is at risk of triggering a margin stop in case of a sudden spread increase.